-We’ve been talking recently about how to take your sewing studio to the next level – like getting an AWESOME sewing table, and setting yourself up right with all the best gear.* Now, it’s time to talk about a quilting studio must-have: a quilt design wall.
+We’ve been talking recently about how to take your sewing studio to the next level – like getting an AWESOME sewing table, and setting yourself up right with all the best gear.
+(Visit the Sewing Tools section on the Blog.)
+Now, it’s time to talk about a quilting studio must-have: a quilt design wall.

 What is a Quilt Design Wall?